cryptosguru/GlassPlotter/README.md

 ## Description
 GlassPlotter is a desktop application to utilize commercial optical glass catalogs.
 It features to provide a great variety of functional plots with good-looking graphics.
 It hopes to be useful for diverse optical engineers.

-## Getting Started

-### Prebuilt Binaries
-The prebuilt binaries can be downloaded from [Release page](https://github.com/heterophyllus/glassplotter/releases/latest).

 ### Glass Catalogs
 This application reads AGF/XML files distributed elsewhere, most of which are freely available.